TBD54566975/sanctions-checker/README.md

-# ofac screener
+# Sanctions screener

+*NOTE* This is an incubating and experimental project.

-Screen a user with ofac to see if they are sanctioned.
+Screen a user with `ofac` to see if they are sanctioned.

 Example: